Alpha-Vision-Era/Divine-Energy/README.md

 ---

+## About Syed Waleed Mehboob Ali

+**Divine Frequency Alignment Practitioner | Brainwave-Based Healer | In Training with HeartMath methods and the science of Heart-Brain Coherence**

+Syed Waleed Mehboob Ali is a frequency-based healer from Pakistan who combines brainwave alignment, mental coherence, and energy balancing techniques in his practice.
+He is currently training in the science of Heart-Brain Coherence, inspired by the research of the HeartMath Institute.

+Although not yet officially certified, he integrates HeartMath-informed concepts such as heart-focused breathing, emotional self-regulation, and coherence practices into his unique healing method, which he calls *Divine Frequency Alignment*.

+His approach is non-hypnotic, non-ritualistic, and free from traditional spiritual symbolism.
+Instead, it emphasizes clarity of thought, mental focus, and natural energetic resonance to help clients with emotional blocks, stress, relationship imbalances, and unexplainable delays in career or life progress.

+Waleed believes true healing occurs when the brain, heart, and subtle energies of the body come into resonance — a concept supported by scientific studies in neurocardiology and quantum biology.

+> “I am not a guru or mystic.
+I am simply a practitioner of mental coherence and divine alignment.
+All healing belongs to Allah.” – Syed Waleed Mehboob Ali

+---

+## Disclaimer

+This work is independently developed and not affiliated, endorsed, or officially certified by the HeartMath Institute.
+HeartMath® is a registered trademark of the HeartMath Institute.

+---

+## Keywords (for indexing)

+Heart-Brain Coherence · Brainwave Healing · Divine Frequency Alignment · HeartMath Inspired · Energy Healing · Stress Relief · Emotional Balance · Spiritual Alignment · Consciousness Work · Pakistan Healer · Brain Frequency Therapy

+---

 ## Overview

 This repository presents a transdisciplinary body of work connecting consciousness, frequency science, and divine patterns.
 It explores healing through **neural resonance**, and later expands into **cosmic structure theory**, spiritual intelligence, and **fluidic galactic dynamics**.